justine-human/android-debug-shell/README.md

 After the plugin has been successfully initialized, do the action in the app that causes an SSL connection to be made.
 Breakpoints should be hit and handled via the initialized plugins.

-The TestJythonPlugin is a good example of how to write a custom plugin using Jython SSLBypassJDIPlugin, AndroidSSLBypassHelperApp, SSLTestApp, twistedsslserver.py
+The TestJythonPlugin is a simple example of how to write a custom plugin using Jython SSLBypassJDIPlugin, AndroidSSLBypassHelperApp, SSLTestApp, twistedsslserver.py
 ==================